mjul/kiro-hello-world-go/README.md

 - Ensure `SESSION_SECRET` is set and consistent across restarts
 - Check that cookies are enabled in the browser

+**CGO/Build errors**
+- Ensure GCC is installed and available in PATH
+- On Windows, verify TDM-GCC or MinGW-w64 is properly installed
+- For Docker builds, ensure build dependencies are installed in the container
+- If getting "CGO_ENABLED=0" errors, explicitly set `CGO_ENABLED=1`

 ### Debug Mode

 Run with debug logging to troubleshoot issues: